zuozhenggh/learning-library/common/labs/setup-compute/setup-19c-ssworkshop.md

 - **Author** - Kay Malcolm, Director, DB Product Management
 - **Last Updated By/Date** - Kay Malcolm, March 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.
+Please include the workshop name and lab in your request.